Pathoschild/FluentHttpClient/README.md

 ### Synchronous use
-The client is build around the `async` and `await` keywords, but you can use the client synchronously.
+The client is built around the `async` and `await` keywords, but you can use the client synchronously.
 That's not recommended — it complicates error-handling (e.g. errors get wrapped into [AggregateException][]), and it's very easy to cause thread deadlocks when you do this (see _[Parallel Programming with .NET: Await, and UI, and deadlocks!
 Oh my!][]_ and